|

 Grackles (Quiscalus major)

-perched on a wooden railing at a park; because I was using an f/4 lens and was shooting wide open (i.e., at maximum
+perched on a wooden railing at a park; because I was using an f/4 lens at close range and was

 aperture), I was able to isolate one bird from the group, despite the